By Fathalla Ramadan

 Success?
 You’re ready to learn.

-Try Lab 1.1: Mapping Your Home Network from my Lab Handout Book—used by learners in 30+ countries.
+Try Lab 1.1: Mapping Your Home Network from your Lab Handout Book—used by learners in 30+ countries.

 Or explore the free Introduction to Packet Tracer course inside NetAcad.